-On 15 January 2019, with a large majority, British Parliament voted down the Brexit Plan the British Government had agreed upon with the EU.
-If no other arrangement with the EU will be made before 29 March 2019, the UK will cease to be a member of the EU without any transitional measures in place (often referred to as a ‘hard Brexit’).
+After the Withdrawal Agreement with the UK was voted down by British Parliament several times, the EU has allowed an extension until 31 October 2019.
+If no other arrangement with the EU will be made before that date, the UK will cease to be a member of the EU without any transitional measures in place (often referred to as a ‘hard Brexit’).
 Although the outcome of the process is still very uncertain, a hard Brexit scenario currently seems a likely scenario.
 Below we will discuss the most relevant tax consequences of such scenario.

 Although the UK has announced that it will in principle continue to apply the current EU-based VAT system, the general expectation is that – over time, as a result of differences in future legislation and case law – differences between the UK system and the EU system will increase, which may lead to double taxation.